 Bud’s Goods shall give hiring preferences to residents of the Town who otherwise meet the qualifications for employment at the Marijuana Establishment.
 In addition, Bud’s Goods will work in a good faith, legal and non-discriminatory manner to hire local vendors, suppliers, contractors and builders from the Halifax area where possible.

-This HCA and all of the obligations of the Parties hereunder shall continue in full force and effect for a term of five (5) years following the Sales Commencement Date (the "Term"), unless earlier terminated if either: (a) Bud’s Goods ceases to operate the Marijuana Establishment in the Town, in which case Bud's Goods shall provide written notice to the Town of its cessation of operations., or (b) this HCA is terminated, whichever is earlier.
+This HCA and all of the obligations of the Parties hereunder shall continue in full force and effect for a term of five (5) years following the Sales Commencement Date (the "Term"), unless earlier terminated if either: (a) Bud’s Goods ceases to operate the Marijuana Establishment in the Town, in which case Bud's Goods shall provide written notice to the Town of its cessation of operations at least ninety (90) days in advance of cessation, or (b) this HCA is terminated by the Town as a result of Bud’s Goods breach of any of the terms and conditions set forth in this HCA, which breach is not cured within thirty days (30) days after receipt of written notice thereof from the Town.
 In the event Bud’s Goods desires to continue to operate the Marijuana Establishment in the Town beyond the initial five year Term, Bud’s Goods shall provide written notice to the Town of its intent to enter into a new Host Community Agreement no later than one hundred eighty (180) days prior to expiration of the Term, and the parties agree to negotiate a new Host Community Agreement in good faith.

 Amendments to the terms of this HCA may be made only by written agreement of the Parties.